Allie Crewe

 Family Heirloom

-What would happen if I ended this state and sought my truth and found evidence to prove that I did not imagine my childhood, if I photographed objects to make the clues real?
-A photograph is a my way to interpret my world.
-I photographed my dad when he died, a habit to prove that something had taken place.
+What would happen if I ended this state and sought my truth and found evidence to prove that I did not imagine my childhood? if I photographed objects to make the clues real?
+A photograph is my way of interpreting my world.
+I photographed my father when he died, a habit to prove that something had taken place.
 The objects in the flat began to tell a story, it was there all of these years but I was trained not to see it.
 I did not see a lot of the blood until my daughter showed it to me.
 Someone had wiped it away, but they left traces.

 Skirting Board